 Next, taking a shower or bath before bed helps you sleep well.
 Some people like to shower in the morning but I prefer to do it at night.
 I don’t like going to bed still feeling dirty.
 Not to mention, taking a warm shower before bed helps my mind and muscles relax.
 It also helps me unwind after a long day and prepares me for a good night’s sleep.

 3. Drink Up!

-And I don’t mean wine or beer, which actually makes it harder to sleep… so I’ve learned from past experiences.
+Another way to get good sleep is by drinking up.
+And I don’t mean wine or beer, which actually makes it harder to sleep… So I’ve learned from past experiences.
 So avoid alcohol before bed and no caffeine after 5pm!
-I usually try to drink a glass of water when I go to bed and when I wake up.
+Usually, I try to drink a glass of water when I go to bed and when I wake up.
 I make sure it’s room temperature so it helps regulate my digestion and circulatory system.
-I also do this on purpose so my bladder is full in the morning and I’m not forced to sleep in, if you know what I mean.
+Also, I do this on purpose so my bladder is full in the morning and I’m not forced to sleep in, if you know what I mean.

 5. Read or Journal Instead!

 When insomnia is still keeping you up and all else fails, I recommend taking a sleep aid such as Vicks ZzzQuil Sleep Aid.
-I recently received a complimentary sample for testing purposes and can’t wait to share with you guys!
-Stay tuned for a video about it.
+Recently, I received a complimentary sample for testing purposes.
+I can’t wait to share with you guys!
+Stay tuned for a review about it.

 7. Set an Alarm… Or Two… Or Three and Don’t Snooze!